What Type Of Wedding Photos Do You Take?

 However, the image on the memory card is only really a "digital negative".
 Like the old pros of the film days we still need adjust the brightness, correct any colour issues, crop the picture and maybe do a little straightening (and that's just the start of the process).
 Sometimes we find that a person in a group shot that we like has their eyes closed, but they are open in a shot that we don't like.
 No problem.
 A bit of digital editing can solve that problem.

 Of course there are some major advantages when using a digital camera.
 We can change images from colour to black & white, create sepia-toned images and remove the occasional "unwanted things" that you really don't want to see in the background.

-We don't share unedited images as they don't represent the finished product that we are so proud of.
+We never share unedited images as they don't represent the finished product that we are so proud of.

-We will grant you a license to use the images for personal use which means making prints for yourselves, using them on social media etc. You cannot sell copies of the digital files or prints made from them, and you cannot give copies of the files or prints to other people.
+We will grant the Bride and Groom a license to use the images for personal use which means they can make prints for themselves and also use them on social media etc. (provided that you credit us).
+They cannot sell copies of the digital files or prints made from them, and they cannot give copies of the files or prints to other people.